Tom Dixon’s Latest Collection & New Headquarters

 Tom Dixon’s latest home collection Super-Texture sees the iconic British designer branch out into soft furnishings for the first time.
 Stepping away from the shiny metallics we have got used to, in the brands own words they’ve ‘finally gone a little bit soft’.
 As a brand it’s Tom Dixon’s first foray into weaving, sewing and embellishing, as the collection looks at extreme textures of velvets, boucles and knits.

 The new Super-Texture collection comprises of six textures, Soft, Deco, Boucle, Fleck, Check and Line.
-Each piece is specifically designed to be stacked and combined, the brand explains; ‘we like to think of textiles as a playground for tactility and a big canvas for color.’
+Each piece is specifically designed to be stacked and combined, the brand explains; ‘we like to think of textiles as a playground for tactility and a big canvas for colour.’
 They scoured the globe to source materials of uncompromising quality to create this striking new collection.

-Expertly designing the range in a palette of colors to provide a subtle and soft background to this season’s metallic lighting, marble and glass accessories, Tom Dixon has once again created a must-have collection for the home.
+Expertly designing the range in a palette of colours to provide a subtle and soft background to this season’s metallic lighting, marble and glass accessories, Tom Dixon has once again created a must-have collection for the home.

 Originally dating back to 1851, the Coal Office building follows the curve of the Regent’s Canal, and is undergoing restoration as part of the redevelopment of King’s Cross.
 It is located within the Coal Drops Yard complex, a new shopping quarter set to open as a whole in autumn 2018.
 With a focus on fashion, craft and culture, Coal Drops Yard will fuse the traditional with the contemporary, housing a unique mix of established and emerging retailers.